phodal/understand-prompt/README.md

 ```
-women back view without face standing on the sandy beach,bodycov flowin dress, edge of the sea, backview, back turned to the camera, upon the glow of the setting sun, hinese style clothes, black hair,  sunset red to blue gradient sky
+women back view without face standing on the sandy beach, bodycov full skirt, edge of the sea, backview, back turned to the camera, upon the glow of the setting sun, black hair, sunset red to blue gradient sky
 ```

 对应的 negative prompt 是：